Necessary Background: Land Code Changes Passed in 2023 (H.O.M.E.NEXT Phase 1)

 Reduction in Minimum Lot Sizes

 Phase 2 establishes smaller minimum lot sizes of 2,000 square feet for all SF-1, SF-2, and SF-3 properties without an additional zoning change.
-SF-2 lots are currently 10,000-square-foot minimum, and SF-1 and SF-2 lots are 5,750-square-foot minimum.
+SF-1 lots are currently 10,000-square-foot minimum, and SF-2 and SF-3 lots are 5,750-square-foot minimum.
 A property owner would only have to file a re-subdivision of an existing lot.
-Staff also recommends simplifying the infill re-subdivision regulations expedite development reviews.
+Staff also recommends simplifying the infill re-subdivision regulations to expedite development reviews.

 These smaller lots expand Phase 1 by permitting a single larger lot to be subdivided into separate 2,000 square-foot lots, each with one unit.
 That subdivision is facilitated by reducing the minimum lot width to 20 feet, reducing setbacks between structures, reducing front and rear setbacks to 15 feet and 5 feet, respectively, and using “flag lots,” which locate one or more lots (the “flag”) behind the front lot with the rear lot(s) accessible by a driveway (the “pole”).
 The examples below show an existing 8,000-square-foot lot divided into four lots depending on its street frontage: